DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 - These passive abilities can be anything from stat boosts to effects that trigger under specific circumstances.

 #### Progressing Through the Run / Getting Stronger
 - After completing a floor, the player has to answer another question.
-Depending on thei
+Depending on their response, they get a different set of random base-stat boosts.
-- At the end of each floor, the player has a couple options
-- They can choose to:
+- At the end of each floor, the player has a couple options.
+They can choose to:
 	- *Relinquish* (name pending)
+		- Thematically, tomes can't really change unless you give something up.
+Generally, there is a ceiling to how strong a tome can be.
 		- The player can choose to:
 			- sacrifice one of their passive abilities
 			- sacrifice one of their ultimate spell